-To survive in the urban environment you will need to learn and use and whole new set of skills and tools than you might ordinarily consider in other survival situations.
+To survive in the urban environment, you will need to learn and use and a whole new set of skills and tools than you might ordinarily consider in other survival situations.
 Urban survival techniques and objectives are completely different from the survival skills you would use in the wilderness.

 The Urban Reality

-Situational awareness, personal protection, planning and preparation are far more important aspects of preventing and surviving an untoward urban event.
+Situational awareness, personal protection, planning, and preparation are far more important aspects of preventing and surviving an untoward urban event.
 Urban survival know-how is divided into two very different scenarios of the urban environment.
-One is the individual, small scale or personal adverse event, such as robbery, mugging, carjacking, or home invasion.
-The other, is the large scale urban survival event such as natural disasters, civil unrest and economic collapse.
+One is the individual, small scale or personal adverse events, such as robbery, mugging, carjacking, or home invasion.
+The other is the large scale urban survival events such as natural disasters, civil unrest, and economic collapse.